Kimi-Yaps/Siswa-Rent/README.md

-# Siswa-Rent · QuerySaja
+# Siswa-Rent

 > **Cari rumah, bukan filter.**
 > A natural-language housing search platform built for Malaysian students.

-Siswa-Rent · QuerySaja helps students search for rental housing using the way they naturally speak: Bahasa Malaysia, English, or a mix of both.
+Siswa-Rent · Siswa-Rent helps students search for rental housing using the way they naturally speak: Bahasa Malaysia, English, or a mix of both.
 Instead of forcing users through rigid filters and long listing grids, the platform converts conversational queries into ranked housing recommendations with clear reasons.

 Built for **GDG UTM Hackathon · Project 2030**.